valyala/fasthttp/http2/DESIGN.md

 A fully handshaken idle HTTP/2 connection still retains frame, HPACK, read, and write state and is materially larger than an idle HTTP/1 connection.
-Deployments must size `Server.Concurrency` and `MaxConnsPerIP` for that footprint and set `ReadIdleTimeout` when silent established peers should be reaped.
+Deployments must size `Server.Concurrency` and `MaxConnsPerIP` for that footprint and set `IdleTimeout` when silent established peers should be reaped.
 The protocol package cannot silently lower the shared server-wide connection limit without also changing HTTP/1 capacity on the same listener.